jordanshivers/jordanshivers.github.io/research.md

 # **Research interests**

 <p style="text-align: justify">
-In my graduate work, I've used coarse-grained simulations and ideas from soft matter physics and statistical mechanics to explore aspects of the viscoelastic behavior of disordered materials, with a focus on biopolymer networks.</p>
+In my graduate work, I've used coarse-grained simulations and ideas from soft matter physics and statistical mechanics to explore aspects of the viscoelastic behavior of disordered materials.
+My focus has been on biopolymer networks, which provide mechanical scaffolding for a wide variety of living materials.</p>

 ## **Strain stiffening in biopolymer networks**

   <br><br>
   <div style="text-align:center">